Another Word For CONTROL

 verification

-Noun : The act of verifying.
+Noun : The act or process of verifying.

 Noun : The state of being verified.